garyfoxes/Docker/DockerServiceCommands.md

 docker service update serviceName --replicas 3  (Update the number of nodes with alpine to 3, if one of the containers goes down the service will recreate another container)

+docker service rm serviceName (Will remove service and all containers within that service)